 The few recipes that include beer-such as the Chili, Fried Fish Batter, Tempura-Redbridge beer or another gluten-free beer may be used.

 Use ALL GF Oat Flour in place of any barley or rye flour in the following recipes- Irish Soda Bread, Fried Chicken, Biscuits, Pancakes, Fruit Crisps, Molten Chocolate Lava Cakes.
 You can use Non-GMO soy flour or Sorghum in place of the barley or rye flour for variety and structure/texture if you don’t want 100% GF Oat Flour.

 Spelt Bread-do not make this because it is a non-hybridized WHEAT.

 I hope that if you have Celiac’s Disease that my cookbook and blog will be a helpful source of information and bring joy and ease back into your cooking and eating.
 I wish you much health and happiness.

-Sugar Substitutes: Low Glycemic Index(Agave and Coconut Palm Sugar).
-Use Coconut Palm Sugar in place of sugar, succanat, date sugar, maple sugar when you want a granulated texture, like in fruit crisp.
+Sugar Substitutes: Low Glycemic Index(Coconut Palm Sugar).
+Use Coconut Palm Sugar in place of sugar, sucanat, date sugar, maple sugar when you want a granulated texture, like in fruit crisp.
 Coconut Palm Sugar won’t spike your blood sugar or give you the sugar crash/sugar blues like regular sugar will.
-When you want a liquid sweetener use the Agave.
-The glycemic index on both is between 25-30 and white sugar is 88 on a scale of 1-100.
+When you want a liquid sweetener use Coconut Nectar, the liquid version of coconut palm sugar.
+The glycemic index is between 25-30 and white sugar is 88 on a scale of 1-100.
 Big difference.
-If you have diabetes please check with your physician.
+If you have diabetes it is better to use liquid Stevia.

 Be Well with Love and Blessings,